 - The Matrix (The Matrix)

 Killer robots are ok if you can turn them off.
-But what happens when the roles human and machines are reversed?
+But what happens when the roles of humans and machines are reversed?
 The result was the 1999 blockbuster The Matrix, that showed a world where humans have been enslaved by machines that keep us in a constant state of dream as they harvest humans for powering machines with their body heat.
 All this is possible thanks to the enslavement simulation called ‘The Matrix’ that makes us believe that we’re living our normal lives, while we lie submerged in pods to generate power.
 Unsettling on a lot of levels if you ask!

 See Also: Best Sci-Fi TV Shows You Must Watch